-MethodSCRIPT is the language the EmStat Pico speaks.
-It allows you to communicate directly with the potentiostat module from any operating system or microcontroller.
+MethodSCRIPT is the language our latest generation of potentiostats speaks.
+It allows you to communicate directly with the potentiostat (module) from any operating system or microcontroller.

 Introduction to MethodSCRIPT